Zahra-Siadati/gltf-statistics/README.md

 # gltf-statistics

-JavaScript library and Node.js command-line tool to display statistics for glTF models
+JavaScript and Node.js library and command-line tool to display statistics for glTF models